kuchedav/daves_utilities/README.md

 # daves_utilities

 ## description
-Daves utilities is a collection of function which I repeatedly needed but did not find for python.
+Daves utilities is a collection of function which I repeatedly needed but did not find implemented for python.

 ## installation
 pip install daves_utilities